➤ Computer Generation

 CGI programs can be written in different languages like VB, C++, PERL, and e.t.c.
 Among these, PERL is the best option.
-GCI programs are also a web component like servlet component/JSP component having capabilities to generate web pages.
+GCI programs are also web components like servlet components/JSP components having capabilities to generate web pages.

 Process-based server-side web technology creates multiple processes for multiple requests.
 If we give a huge number of requests to CGI programs then huge numbers of processes will be created and a lot of time will be wasted only in the process context switching.
 Due to this reason, the overall performance of the web application will be very slow.

-CGI-based websites give good performance for less number of requests, but give bad performance when more number of requests are given.
+CGI-based websites give good performance for the fewer requests, but give bad performance when a large number of requests are given.
 Therefore the CGI-based web applications are non-scalable and a huge number of people can’t visit the website.
 Due to these disadvantages CGI based web application development is outdated and currently, no one is using it.

 Thread Based Server-Side Web Technology

 In thread-based server-side web technology for every request given to the web component, one thread will be created inside the process that represents the webserver or container.
 For 100 requests 100 threads will be created inside the same 1 process.
 In a thread-based web server whenever we start the webserver then one daemon process will be created.
 Examples of server-side web technologies:- Servlet, JSP, asp.net, PHP, and e.t.c.